-Typically, EE projects would have a number of several environmental impacts, which could be grouped into the below categories categories below.
+Typically, EE projects would have several environmental impacts, which could be grouped into the categories below.
 For any given project, only a few of the categories may be of relevance.

-Pollution of air.
-This relates to emissions of dust, particles, carbon monoxide, NOx and other substances potentially harming the health of people in the facility as well as in the surroundings and/or plants and animals.
+Pollution of air: This relates to emissions of dust, particles, carbon monoxide, NOx and other substances potentially harming the health of people in the facility as well as in the surroundings and/or plants and animals.

 Pollution of water: This relates to harmful substances into water streams or into the ground.
-Also Also, thermal pollution in the form of heating up water in a stream, for example when using this water for process cooling, can be harmful to life in the stream.
+Also, thermal pollution in the form of heating up water in a stream, for example when using this water for process cooling, can be harmful to life in the stream.

 Impacts on extraction / production of raw material / input material: If the project involves adding or removing input material, which have considerable environmental impacts during production and transport, such impacts should be at least mentioned in the report.
-In many cases